Busting the "Off the Shelf" Myth

-Despite the ever increasing pace of advancements in the software world, there are still no out-of-the-box solutions that work perfectly for every enterprise.
+Despite the ever-increasing pace of advancements in the software world, there are still no out-of-the-box solutions that work perfectly for every enterprise.
 If you think about it, this is actually a good thing because if your enterprise operates in exactly the same manner as your competition, then there is nothing to competitively separate you from them and that is one of many reasons that we aren't fans of one-size-fits-all solutions that are critical to your core business operations.

-If you have lived through or are in the midst of rolling out a big name software package, we'll wager that it has caused you your fair share of heartburn.
+If you have lived through or are in the midst of rolling out a big-name software package, we'll wager that it has caused you your fair share of heartburn.
 Here are ten reasons why your off-the-shelf implementation isn't going so well:

 1. You are paying for features you don't need and won't use

 Take a look at any off-the-shelf software solution and you are likely to find myriad features that have no relevance to your business.
-This makes sense because the software in question was undoubtedly built to "work" for the widest possible market segment and this means inclusion of features that may make sense for others but not for you.
+This makes sense because the software in question was undoubtedly built to "work" for the widest possible market segment and this means the inclusion of features that may make sense for others but not for you.
 The problem is, your license fee is covering the cost of those features you will never use.
 A pervasive example of this is the reporting features that get bundled with most off-the-shelf ERPs & CRMs.
 It's likely that most of those reports aren't being used at your enterprise.

 2. Hidden costs